Dental insurance: Payouts

 Dental insurance companies divide benefits, services, or procedures into categories and refer to them with American Dental Association (ADA) 3-4 digit code.
 As an example, Preventive and Diagnostic procedures often include exams (ADA code 0120), x-rays (ADA code 0210), and basic cleanings or prophylaxis (ADA code 1110).
 Basic procedures often include fillings, periodontics, endodontics, and oral surgery.
 Major procedures often are crowns, dentures, and implants.
 Procedures such as periodontics, endodontics, and oral surgery may be considered major, depending on the policy.

-Restrictions

 Some dental insurance plans may have an annual maximum benefit limit.
 Once the annual maximum benefit is exhausted any additional treatments may become the patient's responsibility.
 Each year, the annual maximum is reissued.
 The reissue date may vary as a calendar year, company fiscal year, or date of enrollment based on the specific plan.